Kian Lawley: 2019–present: The Reality House

 Lawley and Caylen have taken a shift on their channel with more significant productions.
 In July 2019, they premiered their new Big Brother-style series The Reality House which features a group of YouTubers in a house competing to win $25,000.
 The series did extremely well, gaining over 25 million views collectively across all ten episodes and a second season began filming in November 2019.
 The second season premiered in January 2020 and included more elaborate challenges and an increased prize of $50,000.
 The second season was also a success online, with the first two seasons gaining nearly a million views per episode.
 A fourth season is pending.

+Personal life

+Lawley began dating influencer and YouTuber Ayla Woodruff in 2019.
+On October 11, 2023, she gave birth to their first child, a son, named Coast Corey Woodruff-Lawley.
+On July 15, 2026, she gave birth to their second child, a son, named Oaklen Brian Woodruff-Lawley.